CarlotaLopezPerez-Arroyo/Machine_Learning/README.md

 # Machine_Learning
 Throughout this project a series of machine learning algorithms are applied to a data set.

-This project is currently unfinished